Women's Health Specialists

 In July of 2006, the FDA approved an HPV vaccine, named Gardasi1®.
 It is recommended for use in women ages 9-26.
 Gardasil is effective for only 4 HPV viruses.
 A second vaccine, Cervarix, is expected to be submitted for review by the Food and Drug Administration (FDA) this year.
 This vaccine is effective for only 2 HPV viruses.

-How Effective is the HPV Vaccine?
+How Effective Is The HPV Vaccine?

 In clinical studies conducted by the vaccine manufacturers, the HPV vaccines have been demonstrated to be 98 percent effective in preventing infection with HPV types 16 and 18 in women who have not previously been infected with these two strains of the virus.
 The effectiveness went down to 44 percent in women previously infected with types 16 and 18 and was only 17 percent effective when all HPV types were taken into account.
 It is also important to know there are other HPV viruses, not protected by the vaccine, that cause approximately 30 percent of cervical cancers.